CrossTheRoadElec/Phoenix5-Documentation/README.md

 LabVIEW uses the generic Get VI, select Limit Switch under the drop down

 ![](images/LabVIEW-GetLimitSwitch.PNG)

+Note that the sensor being closed returns true in all cases, and the sensor being open returns false in all cases, regardless of normally open/normally closed setting.
+This ensures there is no ambiguity in the function name.
+If you would like to know if the motor is being limited, refer to the [fault codes](#setup-limit-switches) section of the readme.

 ##### Use Limit Switch to Zero Position
 Limit switches can be configured to automatically zero the selected sensor position when asserted.